Slaying the Beast

 “Chief Allen has become the human face of efforts to fight the blaze and has connected deeply with many affected by the unfolding disaster.”— The Globe and Mail

 Known as the face of the Alberta wildfires—and widely celebrated as a national hero—Darby Allen is an exemplar of selfless courage and level-headedness under pressure.
-Currently teaching a program in Transformational and Charismatic Leadership at Queen’s University’s Smith School of Business, Allen was Regional Fire Chief of Wood Buffalo, an area that encompasses the community of Fort McMurray.
+Currently lecturing at Queens University‘s Smith School of Business on Transformational and Charismatic Leadership, Allen was Regional Fire Chief of Wood Buffalo, an area that encompasses the community of Fort McMurray.
 In spring 2016, he spearheaded the evacuation of the city’s entire population while the rest of the world watched.
 Throughout the ensuing weeks of operations, he worked tirelessly with first responders and volunteers, who came from across the nation (and globe) to assist.
 His updates to the media were not only a means of reliable information, but a source of optimism—Allen provided calm reassurance as the lead spokesperson throughout the rescue efforts.

 “Darby possesses an incredible ability to connect with his audience … he is an outstanding presenter.”— TEDxKelowna

 Prior to his role as Regional Fire Chief, Allen worked as a firefighter for the New Hampshire Brigade and the Calgary Fire Department.
 In Calgary, he moved up in the ranks to Training Officer and Assistant Deputy Chief of Operations, before transferring to Fort McMurray Fire Service.
 He served as Assistant Deputy Chief, Deputy Chief Operations, and finally, Regional Fire Chief during his tenure.